nkristek/Smaragd/README.md

 Commands may inherit from either [ViewModelCommand<>](https://github.com/nkristek/Smaragd/blob/master/src/Smaragd/Commands/ViewModelCommand.cs) or [AsyncViewModelCommand<>](https://github.com/nkristek/Smaragd/blob/master/src/Smaragd/Commands/AsyncViewModelCommand.cs) ([more info](https://github.com/nkristek/Smaragd/wiki/Commands)).

+For an overview of the provided interfaces and classes please visit the [documentation](https://github.com/nkristek/Smaragd/wiki/Home#Overview).

 ## Why another MVVM library?

 This library originated in my other project [Stein](https://github.com/nkristek/Stein) and was subsequently moved to its own repository and nuget package.
 The goal is to provide a great yet minimal foundation which also promotes a good code style.
 Nearly everything is marked virtual ([except events](https://msdn.microsoft.com/en-us/library/hy3sefw3.aspx)) so you can customize it to fit your needs.